jaytmiller/htc-utils/aws-annex-setup/README.md

 2. IAM EC2 service role (HTCondorAnnex-master, AdministratorAccess)
 3. Master node login:  ec2-user with full sudo

-Other yum based distributions such as amazon2 may be adaptable but have not been demonstrated as working.
-Same for Debian and Ubuntu.

 ### Create condor-master network security group

 Create a new network secruity group condor-master: